Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Contact dermatitis or irritation

-Hormonal changes affecting the vaginal tissues
+Hormonal changes affecting vaginal tissues

 Genitourinary syndrome of menopause (GSM)